noctisdark/mazenrecords-sst/README.md

   | T
   | { id: string; deleted: true; updatedAt: number };
 ```
-If a record is marked as deleted `{ deleted: true }`, the frontend deletes it from its own indexedDB.
-Otherwise, the record is inserted or updated based on the `updatedAt` timestamp.
-This allows a simple synchronization algorithm between the client (potentially offline) and the server.
+If a record is marked as deleted ({ deleted: true }), the frontend removes it from its IndexedDB.
+Otherwise, the record is inserted or updated based on the updatedAt timestamp, facilitating synchronization between the client (potentially offline) and the server.

 ## License
 This project is licensed under the MIT License.